1. Acceptance of Official Rules

 7.4.
 Technical Issues

 Players are responsible for any of their own technical issues, including hardware, software, or internet issues.
-All competitors must have a hard-wired connection.
+All competitors are strongly recommended to have a hard-wired connection.

 7.5.
 Starter Stage Striking